Family Engagement Policy and Compact

 - Provide family members a voice in decision-making on committees, such as Belvedere PTA.

-- Engage caregiver input when developing the Schoolwide Plan and the Title I Parent and Family Engagement Policy and Compact.
+- Engage caregiver input when developing the Title I Parent and Family Engagement Policy and Compact.

 - Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Outdoor cleanup days and Teach-r-Treat.